chipmuenk/modular_synths/teensy/teensy.md

 The first experiments stream audio via the USB interface, requiring only the Teensy board:

 - [Audio pass-through via USB - setup and debugging](teensy_usb_audio_loopback.md): Receive an audio USB stream from your computer and send it back.
 Use Audacity to stream, receive and analyze audio signals.
-Debug the code by printing audio peak values to the serial console.
+Debug the code by printing audio peak values to the serial console of the Arduino IDE.
-- [Generate pink noise and a sine signal](teensy_usb_audio_sine.md): Generate pink noise on one channel and a sine signal on the other channel, send the signal via USB audio to your computer.
+- [Generate pink noise and a sine signal](teensy_usb_audio_sine.md): Generate pink noise on one channel and a sine signal on the other channel and send the signal via USB audio to your computer.
 - [Audio filtering with FIR filters](teensy_usb_audio_fir_filter.md)
 - Audio filtering with a custom MA filter
 - FFT on the Teensy